Sir Francis Drake Boulevard

 It is named for the English privateer, explorer and world circumnavigator Francis Drake, whose ship The Golden Hind landed somewhere along the Pacific coast of North America in 1579, claiming the area for England as "Nova Albion."
 Drake's landing place has often been theorized to be at what is now called Drakes Bay, northeast of the western terminus for the boulevard on Point Reyes.

 In the 1960s, the majority of the route of Sir Francis Drake Boulevard was to be expanded into State Route 251; however this plan was not implemented due to strong opposition by environmental groups.
-Facing public concern for Drake’s reputed history in the slave trade, the Fairfax town council voted unanimously in early 2021 to change the road’s name within the town’s jurisdiction.
+Facing public concern for Drake's reputed history in the slave trade, the Fairfax town council voted unanimously in early 2021 to change the road's name within the town's jurisdiction.
+The jurisdiction left the name intact however when they failed to reach a consensus.